Keep safe during storm season with these facts about hurricanes

 How far inland do hurricanes go?

-Hurricanes can travel up to 100 – 200 miles inland.
-However, once a hurricane moves inland, it can no longer draw on heat energy from the ocean and weakens rapidly to a tropical storm (39 to 73 mph winds) or tropical depression.
-As hurricanes move inland, they unleash torrential rains, thus the greatest damage inland comes from flooding.
 Inland towns in mountainous regions are especially vulnerable to flash flooding.
-Rain strikes mountain sides and rushes down to the rivers, quickly inundating towns as it goes.
-Rain from Tropical Storm Bill (2015) dumped 10 inches of rain to west Texas, causing surging floods throughout creek and river valleys.
-Flash flooding in Austin and San Antonio metro areas required multiple high water rescues.
+Rain strikes mountainsides and rushes down to the rivers, quickly inundating towns as it goes.
+Rain from Tropical Storm Bill (2015) dumped 10 inches of rain on west Texas, causing surging floods throughout creek and river valleys.
+Flash flooding in Austin and San Antonio metro areas required multiple high-water rescues.
 Hurricanes and their remnants have struck every state in the Union.

 What are the warning signs of a hurricane?

-What is the life-cycle of a hurricane?
+What is the lifecycle of a hurricane?

 • 2 days before landfall: Conditions remain the same.
 This is when a hurricane watch is issued.